saucelabs/speedo/README.md

 Sauce Labs provides a [Frontend Performance Testing](https://wiki.saucelabs.com/display/DOCS/Getting+Started+with+Front+End+Performance+Testing) offering that allows you to check for crucial performance regression on your website. `Speedo` is a simple to use CLI tool that allows you to integrate this into your CI/CD pipeline.
 All you need to do is download and run it.

-> Note: This feature is currently in beta and available for Enterprise plans only.
-For more information about other benefits that are included with Enterprise plans, [check out our Pricing page](https://saucelabs.com/pricing).

 ## Download

 To download the tool you have to have Node.js installed on your machine.
 After you have installed it, run: